QiyaoWei/website/README.md

 This is where I record some of the best (i.e. pithy but elucidating) words I came across.
 For a total stranger, they will require context to make sense.
 I always welcome discussions of stuff like this.

 - "Why does the wind blow?"
 "Because the leaves move" ---Yann LeCun interview with Lex Fridman
-- E.T.Jaynes page 103 "how we solve a problem when it becomes to difficult"
+- E.T.Jaynes page 103 "how we solve a problem when it becomes too difficult"
 - Von Neumann "You should call it entropy, for two reasons.
 In the first place your uncertainty function has been used in statistical mechanics under that name, so it already has a name.
 In the second place, and more important, nobody knows what entropy really is, so in a debate you will always have the advantage"

 ## Miscellaneous